kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 For DSR, yes, DSR can be disabled by passing `--enable-dsr=false` as a kube-proxy command line switch and restarting kube-proxy.

-FOr Overlay, no, overlay networking mode cannot be disabled on a per-node basis.
+For Overlay, no, overlay networking mode cannot be disabled on a per-node basis.
 All nodes in a cluster must use the same network type so it is not possible to switch between overlay and bridge networking on a per-node basis.

 ###### What happens if we reenable the feature if it was previously rolled back?